Estimating Uncertainty in Neural Networks for Cardiac MRI Segmentation: A Benchmark Study: Methods

 \subsection{Deep Ensembles}

-In addition to BNNs, we characterized and evaluated uncertainty estimates using an ensemble of neural networks.
-This is also known as Deep Ensembles \citep{lakshminarayanan2017simple}.
+In addition to BNNs, we characterized and evaluated uncertainty estimates using an ensemble of neural networks, i.e., Deep Ensembles \cite{lakshminarayanan2017simple}.
 Deep Ensembles consist of multiple neural networks trained using the same data (or different subsets of the same data) with different random initializations.
-Combination of the models in an ensemble has been shown to produce well-calibrated probabilities in computer vision tasks, and the variability in the models can be used to calculate predictive uncertainty.
-This non-Bayesian approach was inspired by the idea of bootstrapping, where stochasticity in the sampling of the training data and training algorithm define model uncertainty.
+Combining these models in an ensemble has been shown to produce well-calibrated probabilities in computer vision tasks and the variability between the model predictions can be used to calculate predictive uncertainty.
+This non-Bayesian method was inspired by the idea of bootstrapping, where stochasticity in the sampling of the training data and training algorithm define model uncertainty.
 This approach differs from Bayesian methods since it does not require approximation of the posterior distribution of the weights.